 - Click on Reset Network Settings

 - Confirm your choice

 Your device is now going to restart and once it turns on, all of the network settings should have been wiped.

-If there’s a bug or glitch in your iPhone that’s affecting your network and causing it to hang up calls, you need to update your iPhone to the later version since this can help get rid of the bug.
+If there’s a bug or glitch in your phone that’s affecting your network and causing it to hang up calls, you need to update your phone to the later version since this can help get rid of the bug.

-If you’re on an old version of iOS, you definitely need to update your iPhone if these steps above didn’t work.
+If you’re on an old version of iOS, you definitely need to update your phone if these steps above didn’t work.

 - Go to Settings

 - Tap Software Update

 Make sure there’s no software update shown.
 If so, update your phone.
 When updating your device, make sure your phone is on 50% battery and make sure it’s connected to WI-FI unless it won’t update.

 Your phone storage affects how fast your phone and service is.
 Your storage is where all your data is.
 To free up some storage, you might want to clear your memory.